threnjen/threnjen/README.md

 ---

+I love making my stakeholders’ lives easier.
+This can come by creating scalable and stable deployment solutions, building internal tools, or providing automation solutions.
+If your workflow is easier and more productive because of my support, I’ve done my job well.

-I am a Cloud Data Architect/Data Engineer with a focus on deployment, backend development, and automation.
-I have extensive experience with numerous AWS cloud services including Lambda, ECS/Fargate, Redshift, RDS, DynamoDB, ElastiCache, S3, and more.
-Beyond AWS service usage, I am also proficient in areas of AWS infrastructure such as networking and permissions management within the cloud environment.
-With a strong proficiency in Python, I specialize in building robust data pipelines and automating tasks to streamline processes.
+Cloud Data Architect/Data Engineer, with a focus on cloud deployment, automation, and python integrations.
+Experience with AWS application platforms and storage, as well as backend security and networking infrastructure.
+Builds robust Python ETL data pipelines, packages, and internal tools with containerization and automated deployment to the cloud.
+I’m a strong jack-of-all-tradesman with proficiency in many AWS, architecture, and data engineering skills, and an incredible learning rate for adding new skills to my repertoire.

 At Home Partners of America, I manage a small team of data engineers who provide critical AWS backend development, support, and deployment for the Analytics team.